imfanindra/imfanindra/README.md

 ### 💫 About Me:
-Hey!
-I am Fanindra, an aspiring Product (UX/UI) Designer, a final-year computer science student passionate about handcrafting seamless digital experiences.
-I enjoy exploring and always want to learn and take on new challenges.
-My time as a UX Design Intern at Pulpit Mobility helped me get better at what I do.<br><br>Beyond design, I spend most of my time either watching cricket or exploring my hobbies in architecture, interior design and photography.
-I'm all ears for discussions on MCU, food, cricket, keyboards, tech, and maps.
-Let's spark up some engaging talks!
+Hey there, I'm Fanindra, an Interaction Designer who's all about crafting those seamless digital experiences.
+Funny how life works out—I started off on a B. Tech journey in Computer Science, but design stole my heart along the way.

+I thrive on exploration and embracing new challenges.
+My time as a UX Design Intern at Pulpit Mobility was a game-changer, fine-tuning my skills and fueling my passion for design.
+Beyond design, you'll find me soaking up cricket matches or diving into my hobbies in architecture, interior design, and photography.
+From discussing the latest in the MCU to swapping foodie favorites, diving into tech trends, or discussing keyboards and maps, I'm all ears.
+Let's kickstart some engaging conversations!

 #### My Portfolio Website: https://faniux.framer.website/